DoerJ/booktree/README.md

 # Booktree
 An online second-handed textbooks trade platform for university students
 #### Description
-Booktree is an online second-hadned textbooks trade platform for university students.
+Booktree is an online second-handed textbooks trade platform for university students.
 The application aims to encourage the students to pass their used textbooks to the others, and find their needed textbooks through the others for the new semester.
 Booktree is designed and built in iOS, Android, and Web.
 #### Functionalities
 - User authentication
 - Email verification for account signup